Breaking In (2018 film): Plot

-Shaun eventually finds her way into the house, and gives instructions to Jasmine.
+Shaun finds her way into the house, and gives instructions to Jasmine.
 When Eddie and Duncan next threaten the children, Jasmine leads them to the safe, which Shaun believes only Peter knows how to open.
 Shaun returns with Peter, a knife at his throat, demanding her family's release.
-Eddie shoots Peter dead, and Shaun flees back to the woods.
+Eddie shoots Peter dead, and Shaun flees to the woods.
 Peter had a flash drive containing computer code on a necklace, which is all they needed to crack the safe.
-With all the money in a bag, Eddie now intends to burn the house down with the children in it to cover their escape, which Sam is uncomfortable with.
-Then Shaun creates a distraction by playing music with the portable hand-held security remote.
+With all the money in a bag, Eddie intends to burn the house down with the children in it to cover their escape.
+Shaun creates a distraction by playing music with the portable hand-held security remote.

 Duncan and Sam find Shaun on the roof during another rescue attempt.
-She hears a gunshot go off inside the house then jumps, pushing Sam off to his death, saving herself with the rope she tied to the roof.
-Then Shaun swipes Sam's truck keys sticking out of his pocket.
+She hears a gunshot go off inside the house jumps, and pushes Sam off to his death, saving herself with the rope she tied to the roof.
+Shaun takes Sam's truck keys from his pocket.
 Meanwhile, Jasmine frees herself and Glover, having cut through their bonds with a shard of glass from a broken lamp.
 The children escape the house and join their mother with Eddie in pursuit.
-Shaun uses Sam's truck to escape and mows down Duncan as they try to drive away, but Eddie blows out the truck tires, causing it to crash, foiling their escape.
+Using Sam's truck, Shaun mows down Duncan while trying to drive away.
+However, Eddie blows out the truck tires, causing it to crash and foiling their escape.

-Shaun and the kids lock themselves in the house, thinking it's all over, until they discover the bag of money is still inside.
-Shaun's husband Justin arrives unexpectedly and Eddie attacks him which convinces Shaun to unlock the door.
-He finds Shaun with the money bag, doused in gasoline and holding a lighter.
-Knowing that if he kills her, the lighter will ignite the bag, Eddie unloads his gun and Shaun lets him take the bag.
-However, Duncan appears and stabs Eddie to death to take the loot for himself, but instead of running away with the money, he goes after Shaun and threatens to rape her and Jasmine out of pure sadism.
+Shaun and the kids lock themselves in the house, thinking it is all over until they discover the bag of money is still inside.
+Shaun's husband Justin arrives and Eddie attacks him, which convinces Shaun to unlock the door.
+He finds Shaun with the bag, doused in gasoline and holding a lighter.
+If he kills her, the lighter will ignite the bag.
+Eddie unloads his gun and Shaun lets him take the bag.
+However, Duncan appears and stabs Eddie to death, but instead of fleeing with the money, he goes after Shaun and threatens her and Jasmine.
 Jasmine arrives to help her mom, but Duncan overpowers her.
-He then prevents Shaun from taking his gun and demands if she has something to say to him, to which Shaun replies that he "broke into the wrong house", before swiping Duncan's knife from his pocket and using it to stab a stunned Duncan to death.
+He then prevents Shaun from taking his gun and demands if she has something to say.
+Shaun replies that he "broke into the wrong house", before swiping Duncan's knife from his pocket and using it to stab him to death.

-As police sirens and horns approach, Shaun goes outside to hold Justin and her kids close.
+As the police approach, Shaun goes outside to hold Justin and her kids close.